brenodupin/gdt/GDICT_FILE_SPECIFICATION.md

 ### Label Structure

-GDICT files are organized into labeled sections, where each label represents a gene or feature group.
+GDICT files are organized into labeled sections, where each label represents a genome feature (a gene, most times).
 Labels are defined by headers enclosed in square brackets.
 All data entries that follow a label header belong to that label until a new label is encountered.

 #### Label Header Format